atharvaweling/stat390-f24-team5/kyla_bruno/Week9_Presentation8/Tissue_Extraction/README.md

 8. In toolbar, click "Automate" --> "Project scripts" --> `2 export annotations` --> Click "Run"
 > its possible to get an "Out of memory" interruption.
 Make sure you have storage on your machine.
 Perhaps later we can implement an option to export to a flashdrive or some external disk in the GUI.
 The default is to load the extracted slices to the directory of the project.

+##### Remove Blurry Results
+9. in VS Code or some other IDE, run `blurry.py`, which will automatically delete tissue samples with a blurriness score below a given threshold (currently set at 50. can be adjusted).

 ##### View Extracted Slices
-9. Navigate to `/Extract_Tissues/Tissues` in your directory.
+10. Navigate to `/Extract_Tissues/Tissues` in your directory.
 	- Each subfolder corresponds to a single raw image.
 	- Within each subfolder are the individual tissues extracted from the raw image (anywhere from 1 tissue to 6)
 > Note: if you are unexpectedly seeing no tissue samples in some folders, wait a couple minutes as the `.tif` files take a while to load into your directory